uber-archive/makisu/README.md

 # The last step of the last stage always commit by default, generating and caching another layer.
 ENTRYPOINT ["/bin/bash"]
 ```
+In this example, only 2 additional layers on top of base image will be generated and cached.

 # Configuring Docker Registry